peter7cole/201-about-me/README.md

 Created an update after class today before beginning the new work.

 v2.1
 10-31-19 Peter Cole Lab 3
 Updated work with correct repository

 v3.0
 11-3-19 Peter Cole Lab 5b
-Finished styling and hosted with S3
+Finished styling and will host with S3